AMichaelDS/SQL/European Soccer Data.md

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/2578d91d-ee9d-474a-a9c1-18c8d4da4dd5)

+We can see that the total player ratings has 50.08 % to correctly predict the outcome of the match.

 #### The second query only shows matches that are not tied.
 It is done because the probability of having the same team, average player, and total ratings between the home and away teams would be tiny.
 ```SQL
 SELECT TeamOccurrences, PlayerAvgOccurrences, PlayerTotOccurrences, TotalOccurrences,